bmdub/AutoStat/README.md

 # AutoStat
 https://www.nuget.org/packages/AutoStat

-AutoStat is a stat collector which collects statistics on objects in a stream (or a batch).
-Memory complexity is constant, and time complexity is linear, meaning that stat collection can be done on a stream in real-time, or on a batch of records in a reasonable amount of time.
+AutoStat is a stat collector which collects statistics on the attributes of objects in a stream (or a batch).
+Memory complexity is constant, and time complexity is linear, meaning that stat collection can be done on an infinite stream in real-time, or on a batch of records in a reasonable amount of time.

-Built-in stats:<br/>
+Built-in stats collected for each object property:<br/>
 - Count <br/>
 - Default/Null Count<br/>
 - Distinct Count (Estimated)<br/>